-Some of the most common changes you have to report to Companies House include:
+Some of the most common changes that you must report to Companies House include:

-- Changes to the Register of People with Significant Control (PSC)
+- Changes to the Register of People with Significant Control (PSCs)

 - Change of company structure

-Most changes do not attract a filing fee, but Companies House does charge a fee of £8.00 (online filing) or £10.00 (paper filing) to change a company name.
-If you wish to change the registered name of your company, you must inform Companies House as soon as possible following its adoption (by whatever procedure is provided for in the articles of association).
+Most changes do not attract a filing fee, but Companies House does charge a fee of £8.00 (online filing) or £10.00 (paper filing) if you request to change a company name.

 The new name will not take effect until it is registered and approved by Companies House.
 You will be issued with a Certificate of Incorporation on Change of Name as confirmation.
 You must also remember to notify your bank and other third parties if you change your company name.

-You can change your company’s registered office address at Companies House at any time, as long as it remains in the same country.
-You must notify Companies House immediately to ensure all statutory mail is delivered to the new address.
-HMRC will be notified by Companies House, so you will not have to contact them yourself unless you are also changing the contact details for a Group Payment Arrangement.
+You can change your company’s registered office address at Companies House at any time, as long as it remains in the same UK jurisdiction (England/Wales, Scotland, or Northern Ireland).
+You must notify Companies House immediately using form AD01 to ensure that all statutory mail is delivered to the new address.
+HMRC will be notified by Companies House, so you don’t have to contact them yourself unless you are also changing the contact details for a Group Payment Arrangement.

-If you wish to alter your company’s articles of association, a special resolution must be passed by the company shareholders or guarantors to approve the changes.
-A copy of the whole document as altered should be sent to Companies House for approval within 15 days.
+If you wish to alter your company’s articles of association, a special resolution must be passed by the company’s shareholders or guarantors.
+A copy of the whole document as altered should be sent to Companies House for approval within 15 days of the date of the resolution.
 A copy of the members’ resolution to change the articles should be filed at the same time.

 The following changes must be reported to Companies House within 14 days:

-- You move your statutory company records to a different inspection location, i.e. from the registered office to a SAIL address, or vice versa.
+- statutory company records are moved to a different inspection location – i.e., from the registered office to a SAIL address, or vice versa.

 - service address